yasserare/notes/README.md

 		!!!!!!TODO: go a bit more into how its advantages work.
 	- cron
 		* A program that enables you to run shell commands periodicaly and automatically.
-		* its uses:
+		* Its uses:
 			- Periodically Backup the system.
 			- Periodically update thes system.
 			- Periodacilly Send reports about the current state of the server or website, or send emails in case of problems.
+		* Script Output:
+			-
-		!!!!!!!TODO: understand how it works better especially those cron commands.
+		!!!!!!!TODO: understand how it works better especially those cron commands, and understand those outputs and their commands.